EmpowrOrg/Ktor-UrlShortener/README.md

 This is meant to be hosted on AWS but you can host this anywhere a fatJar is used.

+## How To Use
+Fork the repo and open it in IntelliJ.

+Setup a postgresql database and write down the username, password, and database name.

+Open runConfigurations and edit the values to match your environment. *Please* do you use the default values you find, in a production environment.
+They are horrible passwords and are only used for local testing.

 ## Nice-To-Haves
 If you would like to contribute, please check out this list of things I would love to still do